espruino/BangleApps/apps/suw/README.md

 A watch that does just what I want when I am at the seaside.

+Touch to toggle between sunrise / sunset and tide times.

 Very much a work in progress.
-Requires location to have already been set in mylocation.json using MyLocation app.
+Sunrise/set requires location to have already been set in mylocation.json using MyLocation app.

 DO NOT RELY ON THESE TIDE TIMES!
 This is in development.

 When working, you will set the next tide time (high or low) in application settings, the watch will then calculate approximate next tide time by adding 6 hours and 12 minutes to the tide time and keep doing so until reset.

 This may become very unreliable over time and will need periodic realignment.

+!(sun rise/set)[screenshot.png]

 ## Many faults